andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 #### Brief Aside on Lenses with State

+We're going to be implementing our interpreters using *lens* machinery.
+Keep in mind that this isn't necessary --- this just makes things a little simpler for me.
+Using *lens* with classy lenses is one of the things that make programming against `State` with non-trivial state bearable for me, personally!
+However, keep in mind that the lens machinery is more or less unrelated to the interpreter pattern and is not necessary for it.
+We're just using it here to make `State` and `MonadState` a little nicer to work with!

-Using *[lens](http://hackage.haskell.org/package/lens)* with lenses (especially classy ones) is one of the only things that makes programming against `State` with non-trivial state bearable for me! `makeClassy` gives us a typeclass `HasProgState`, which is for things that "have" a `ProgState`, as well as lenses into the `psTape` and `psRegs` field for that type.
+`makeClassy` gives us a typeclass `HasProgState`, which is for things that "have" a `ProgState`, as well as lenses into the `psTape` and `psRegs` field for that type.
 We can use these lenses with *lens* library machinery:

 ``` {.haskell}
 -- | "get" based on a lens